 Jewish Identity, Faith & Practice

-● With regard to their sense of Jewish identity, 88% of respondents agreed there was an increase in this feeling following the March of the Living.
+- With regard to their sense of Jewish identity, 88% agreed there was an increase in this feeling following the March of the Living.

-● 74% of March of the Living participants reported an increase in their desire to donate to Israel following the trip.
+- 74% of March of the Living participants reported an increase in their desire to donate to causes in Israel following the trip.

-● The proportion of respondents showing a desire to move to Israel increased significantly as a result of the March of the Living experience.
+- The proportion of respondents showing a desire to move to Israel more than doubled after the March of the Living experience (over a 100% increase).